AntonAleksandrov13/devops101/README.md

 # Devops101: culture vs job title

-This repository aims to illustrate step-by-step journey of DevOps transformation of a single app/product.
+This repository illustrates step-by-step journey of DevOps transformation of a single app/product.

 *This repository was created solely for illustratory purposes and does not imply usage of best practices in terms of technologies.*